openforcefield/qca-dataset-submission/submissions/2020-07-27-theory-bm-set-b3lyp-d3bj-dzvp/README.md

 ### Manifest

 - `QCSubmit workflow.ipynb`: curation of hand-picked torsions using qcsubmit package.
-- `input_torsions.json`: QCArichve entry of hand-picked torsions
+- `input_torsions.json`: QCArchive entry of hand-picked torsions
 - `dataset.json`: The torsiondrive dataset ready for submission.
 - `theory-bm-set_setttings.yaml`: The QCSubmit settings used to generate the torsiondrive dataset.
 - `theory-bm-set-curated.smi`:  The smiles file of the dataset.